 The issue of efficiency of the non-cooperative vs. the cooperative equilibrium of environmental policy is the subject of a small and recently expanding literature.
 It begins with the seminal contribution by Oates and Schwab (1988).
 In a model of many small jurisdictions with capital mobility and local pollution, they show that the non-cooperative (Nash) and cooperative setting of environmental standards are equally efficient, when the regions set optimally, i.e., equal to zero, capital taxes.
 Ogawa and Wildasin (2009) demonstrate the welfare efficiency of decentralized policymaking in a framework similar to that of Oates and Schwab (1988) where pollution, related to the use of capital, is transboundary and capital taxes are the sole instrument of controlling pollution.
-Petchey (2014) extends the Oates and Schwab result by considering large open-economy jurisdictions, where the return to capital is endogenous.4
+Petchey (2014) extends the Oates and Schwab result by considering large open-economy jurisdictions, where the return to capital is endogenous.4 Tsakiris et al. (2015) in a model with international capital mobility and public pollution abatement, show, among other things, that when cross-border pollution is perfect, the decentralized setting of intra-regionally tradable emission permits is inefficient.

-The aforementioned literature with capital mobility and pollution has only considered capital taxes alone or capital taxes and pollution standards as the relevant environmental policy instruments.
-In regards to this, two considerations can be raised.
+The aforementioned literature with capital mobility and pollution has by and large considered capital taxes alone or capital taxes and pollution standards as the relevant environmental policy instruments.
+In regards to this, two considerations are raised.
 First, capital taxes may not be the most appropriate instrument of environmental policy.
 Second, nowadays, locally or internationally tradable emission permits constitute an important instrument for combating environmental degradation.
-Combining capital mobility, cross-border pollution, and the use of tradable emission permits, remains a rather thin part of the literature on environmental policy.5 The present paper encompasses these features in a general equilibrium model of two regions.
+Combining capital mobility, cross-border pollution, and the use of tradable emission permits, remains a rather thin part of the literature on environmental